 It's certainly James Clapper at a minimum.

-It could it be higher, but here's what we do know.
+But here's what we do know.

-We know that they did it in look, for eight years, it was fine to have the raw signal intel only evaluated by the three agency heads.
+Look, for eight years, it was fine to have the raw signal intel only evaluated by the three agency heads.

-But in the last two weeks of the administration, all of a sudden now you want to have it where it goes to all 17 and putting something this significant through, you would think they would give the new administration a chance to weigh in on it, right?
+But in the last two weeks of the administration, all of a sudden now you want to have it where it goes to all 17.

-These are these their emails, by the way.
+These are their emails, by the way.

-We really want to get this done, and so does the boss, another email, procedures signed by the attorney general before the conclusion of this administration.
+We really want to get this done, and so does the boss, another email, procedures signed by the Attorney General before the conclusion of this administration.

-So they knew exactly what they were doing, and that was to get this information into these other agencies where they've got their people that are there forever to monitor this new administration that was coming in, and we of course know, as you just laid out, Sean, so perfectly, we know about all of the investigations that were going on a year prior to the election.
+So they knew exactly what they were doing, and that was to get this information into these other agencies where they've got their people that are there forever to monitor this new administration that was coming in.

-And I think when we see the when the FISIC, together for everybody from your perspective as a lawyer, which is extraordinarily smart and unique.
+Well, I want you to pull it together for everybody from your perspective as a lawyer, which is extraordinarily smart and unique.

 Look, I think what you've got here is this was a soft coup.